ixofoundation/ixo-cellnode/api.md

 #### List Agents

-Returns a list of all agents associated with an entity, from the Cell Node.
+Returns a list of all agents associated with an entity, from the cell node.

 Request: